lollipopman/gmail3/README.md

 1. Open up the main.gs file and run the main function, this will kick off the first run and when finished schedule a trigger in the future to run the script again.
 Once the first run is completed you can close the script and it should continue to run at regular intervals in Google's datacenters.
+Think of it as a cron job running at Google.

 ### Removal